Azure/azure-powershell/src/LoadTesting/docs/New-AzLoad.md

 ```

 ## DESCRIPTION
-Creates a new Azure Load Testing resource in the resource group in the particular region.
+Creates a new Azure Load Testing resource in the resource group.

 ## EXAMPLES